 Odyssey’s charter contract was granted by the State Charter Schools Commission of Georgia (SCSC).
 We are currently in the middle of a five year contract, which can be found on the Our Charter Contract page of our website.
 As a state-charter school, we receive state and federal funding, but we do not receive local property tax or E-SPLOST money.
 Our Governing Board of Directors is a nine-member panel of parents and community members that are elected and/or appointed to the Board, each serving three year terms.

-Odyssey students come from all over Coweta County, regardless of their school district.
+Odyssey students come from all over Coweta County and Meriwether County, regardless of their school district.
 If space is available, students may enroll in the middle of a school year, but enrollment for a new school year is based on the results of a lottery.
 More information on the lottery process can be found under the Enrollment tab on our website.
 As a public school, we do not charge tuition.
 We follow the state curriculum and our students take the Georgia Milestones test each spring.